bemer/lts-workshop/01-SetupEnvironment/README.md

 During this workshop we will interact with some AWS API's.
 Having the latest version of the AWS CLI in your computer is appropriated.

 Instructions to install the AWS CLI are available here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html

+## Install git

+Sometimes will be easier if you just clone this repo, instead of copying the files.
+Having the git installed is not a mandatory requisite, but it may help you.

+Download and install here: https://git-scm.com/downloads You can have more information about git here: https://git-scm.com/book/en/v1/Getting-Started